Horus-Technologies/horus/README.md

 The drone will fly around from one random global goal point to another, and will maintain a voxel grid like this:
 ![voxel map result](assets/voxel_map_result.png)

+## 🤝 Contributions Welcome

+This project is in active development, and we welcome any suggestions, advice, or contributions.
+Feel free to open an issue or start a discussion!

 ## Next Steps
 - [ ] Incorporate ORBSLAM3 into **Perception** module for improved drone localization and landmark localization.